andkov/MReportingPublic/funding_2015a.md

 ***

-# Materials for the Proposal that would begin in 2015
+# Materials for Proposed Project that would begin in 2015

 Project Duration: 2015-2016?

 > Tag line?

-This page contains the material for 2015's proposal submission, ?Add a reference/hyperlink here?.
+This page contains material related to the proposal to be reviewed in late 2015, ?Add a reference/hyperlink here?.

 ?Add a project title here?